DHTMLX/docs-suite/docs/grid/configuration.md

 });
 ~~~

-The `dragPanel` property can be set in two ways:

-- as a *boolean* value it enables or disables the range selection module upon the component initialization
-- as an *object* it enables the module and allows setting additional configuration options during the component initialization.
+You can specify additional configuration options for the `DragPanel` module while initializing the component.
+For this, you need to set the `dragPanel` property as an object.
 The following options are available:
     - `css` - specifies a custom CSS class for styling the drag panel
     - `icon` - defines a custom icon for the drag handle
     - `width` - sets the width of the drag panel in pixels